Dido Elizabeth Belle: Later life

-After Lord Mansfield's death in March 1793, Belle, now aged 32, married Jean Louis Charles Davinière aged 25 (anglicized to John Davinier) on 5 December 1793 at St George's, Hanover Square.
+After Lord Mansfield's death in March 1793, Belle, now aged 32, married Jean Louis Charles Davinière, aged 25 (anglicized to John Davinier) on 5 December 1793 at St George's, Hanover Square.
 Their wedding was witnessed by John Coventry and Martha Darnell (a dairy maid from Kenwood).
 Belle's husband was a French servant from Ducey in Normandy.
-His date of birth is unknown, but he was baptised on 16 November 1768; assuming this happened shortly after birth, he was 7 years younger than his wife.
-He had left France for England towards the end of the 1780s and found work as valet or steward, the terminology of his occupation varies on different sources, but his employer John ('Fish') Craufurd died in 1814, and in his will, he referred John Davinière firmly as "his valet".
+His date of birth is unknown, but he was baptised on 16 November 1768; assuming this happened shortly after birth, he was seven years younger than his wife.
+He had left France for England towards the end of the 1780s and found work as valet or steward, the terminology of his occupation varies on different sources, but his employer John ('Fish') Craufurd died in 1814, and in his will, he referred to John Davinière as "his valet".
 They were both then residents of the parish.
 The Daviniers had at least three sons: twins Charles and John, both baptised at St George's on 8 May 1795; and then William Thomas, baptised there on 26 January 1802.
-Her 6 years gap period between pregnancies were considered too long in those days, suggests she might have been unwell.
+The six year gap period between pregnancies suggests she might have been unwell.
 During her time at Kenwood, she was known to receive expensive medical care.

 Belle and her husband resided at 14 Ranelagh Street North, Pimlico (which at the time was on the outskirts of London).
-Their house had 2 rooms on each floor and a garden.
-Belle's £100 a year could afford her a small house outside of London, but she would hardly be able to afford one female servant.
-They became neighbors amongst the working class like gardener, baker, clock maker, barber, and butcher.
+Their house had two rooms on each floor and a garden.
+Belle's £100 a year would have been enough for a small house outside of London, but not for a female servant.
+They lived among the working class like gardeners, bakers, clock makers, barbers, and butchers.

 Belle died in 1804 at the age of 43, and was interred in July of that year at St George's Fields, Westminster, a burial ground close to what is now Bayswater Road.
 In the 1970s, the site was redeveloped, and her grave was moved.
-Her husband later remarried to Jane Holland, a white woman 21 years Dido's junior working as a maid, and had two more children with his second wife, but Davinier only married Jane until after their children were born, making them illegitimate.
+After her death, her husband had two children with Jane Holland, a white woman 21 years Dido's junior, whom he later married.